 In case it's not spectacularly obvious, Maniac Mansion the TV show has roughly as much to do with the original game as a chipmunk's arsehole resembles Sweden.
-The original idea - pitched by a couple of what was then Lucasfilm Games artists - to make something closer to The Munsters/Addams Family, continuing the game's horror comedy vibe.
+The original idea—pitched by a couple of then Lucasfilm Games artists—was to make something closer to The Munsters/Addams Family, continuing the game's horror comedy vibe.
 Eugene Levy was brought in to help on the project and promptly threw all of that out, with the resulting show being much more of a quirky domcom.
 I will now list all the major similarities between the show the TV guys made, and the original game.

 1. There is a scientist character called Dr. Fred Edison